 If a medicine is approved as a designated orphan medicine, the product will benefit from 10 years' market exclusivity, from date of receipt of a marketing authorization from the European Commission, during which regulators cannot accept applications for similar medicinal products for the same indication, unless they offer a significant clinical benefit (i.e., in terms of safety or efficacy).
 To benefit from market exclusivity, a medicine must maintain its orphan designation at the time of marketing authorization.
 A medicine that has multiple orphan designations for different conditions will benefit from separate market exclusivity periods pertaining to its different orphan designations.
-To benefit from market exclusivity, a medicine must maintain its orphan designation.
+To benefit from market exclusivity, a medicine must maintain its orphan designation at the time of marketing authorization.
 Article 8(2) of the Orphan Regulation establishes the possibility for Member States to request that the market exclusivity be reduced from ten to six years, under certain circumstances.
-Article 8(3) of the Orphan Regulation describes three types of derogations from the market exclusivity provided to orphan medicinal product: (a) consent of the original marketing authorization holder; (b) inability of the original marketing authorization holder to supply sufficient quantities; and (c) the second medicinal product is safer, more effective or otherwise clinically superior.
+Article 8(3) of the Orphan Regulation describes three types of derogations from the market exclusivity provided to orphan medicinal products where a marketing authorization may be granted, for the same therapeutic indication, to a similar medicinal product: (a) consent of the original marketing authorization holder; (b) inability of the original marketing authorization holder to supply sufficient quantities; and (c) the second medicinal product is safer, more effective or otherwise clinically superior.